 Written by Rodrigo Cortés, Senior Mining Lawyer

-The case of Dominga, the problem of water scarcity in Chile, and the alerts of the Intergovernmental Group of Experts on Climate Change (IPCC) in its report published on August 9th, 2021, have contributed to promoting the discussion.
 The issues have been conflated to create two contradictory positions: on the one hand, those who consider the mining industry incompatible with Chile’s sustainable development strategies, and on the other, those who believe Mining is a fundamental pillar for such development.

 Well, are Sustainability and Mining compatible?

-By Sustainability, we understand the meaning originated in the Brundtland Report, published in 1987 for the United Nations: “the ability to manage resources to meet current needs, without putting future needs at risk.”
+When talking about Sustainability, we understand the meaning originated in the Brundtland Report, published in 1987 for the United Nations: “the ability to manage resources to meet current needs, without putting future needs at risk.”
 Today, a holistic concept of Sustainability has been derived from this original meaning, focused on the balance between economic growth, care for the environment, and social well-being.

-Mining has been one of the key engines in the development of the Chilean economy.
+It is widely recognised that mining has been one of the key engines in the development of the Chilean economy.
 The numbers support this: in 2020, and despite the pandemic caused by COVID-19, mining reached participation of 12.5% in the national GDP (Source: SERNAGEOMIN, “Anuario de la Minería de Chile”), and mining exports represented 54.3% of the country’s total sales (Source: www.aduana.cl).

 Historically the mining industry has focused its efforts exclusively on economic growth, leaving aside the other two pillars under the holistic concept of sustainability: caring for the environment and social well-being.
 Among the key main objections to the mining industry, people usually indicate the massive consumption of water resources (necessary for the mining operation) to the detriment of human consumption and other activities such as agriculture; the significant consumption of energy, mainly originated from fossil fuels; and the impact or alteration that mining projects generate on the environment and ecosystems.